Putin’s Coronavirus Vaccine ‘Approved After Tests On Just 38 People, Reports Of Side Effects’

 Putin described the vaccine – which he has called Sputnik V after the former Soviet satellites – as a world first, and claimed the product offered “sustainable immunity” against Covid-19.

-The BBC report noted that officials plan to start mass roll out of the vaccine in October.
+The BBC News report noted that officials plan to start mass roll out of the vaccine in October.

 Globally, more than 100 vaccines are currently in early development, the publication underlined, but most experts agree that none will be widely available until mid-2021.